microsoft/PowerPlatformConnectors/independent-publisher-connectors/HubSpot CRM/README.md

 ## Prerequisites
 A paid or trial HubSpot account.

+## Getting Started
+You will need to gather either an API key or OAuth credentials to use with this connector.

 ## Obtaining Credentials
 A HubSpot account (trial or paid) is needed for API key access.
 The API key is specific to a HubSpot account, not each user, and only one key is allowed at a time.
 The key can be found in Account Settings > Account Setup > Integrations > API Keys.
 More information can be found [here](https://knowledge.hubspot.com/articles/kcs_article/integrations/how-do-i-get-my-hubspot-api-key).